ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 While it seems power management has become more primitive due to less modes available on Apple Silicon the opposite is true, just check the `pmset -g log` output for details (translates the 'raw' ASL logs from below `/var/log/powermanagement/` into something human readable).

-When testing the new hardware all the `*log` modes of `pmset` are of interest, e.g. run in separate terminals `pmset -g thermlog` and `pmset -g pslog` and so on to get an idea what's going on while benchmarking/testing.
+When testing the new hardware all the `*log` modes of `pmset` are of interest (see `man pmset`), e.g. run in separate terminals `pmset -g thermlog` and `pmset -g pslog` and so on to get an idea what's really happening while benchmarking/testing.

 ### powermetrics